evanx/redex/README.md

    }
 ```

 In the event of a timeout or some other error, an exception is thrown.
-This is equivalent to the promise being rejected.
 The exception is caught typically by the importer, e.g. as follows:
 ```javascript
    try {
       var redisReply = await this.redis.brpoplpush(this.config.queue.in,